cristianoliveira/datapoa-java-client/README.md

 ## Creating Customized Results

 We made this library to be flexible.
-Then you can extend DataPoaEntity.class and implement your customized result.
-Using DataPoaClient:
+Then you can extend DataEntity.class and implement your customized result.
+Using DataClient:

 ```